Geographies of Transformations

 - Visualization of Changes in the Spatial Behaviour of Society

 - The Concept of Ecological Insecurity and Its Perception in the International Comparative Perspective

 Graduates are prepared to work in three spheres:

-- in public administration in the creation and coordination of fulfilling strategies and policies focused on reducing the risks and insecurities arising from the transformation of the landscape and society, and their mutual relations
+- in public administration, designing, drafting, and coordinating the implementation and monitoring of strategies and policies focused on reducing the risks and insecurities arising from the transformation of the environment, regions, and communities in their complexity,

-- in both non-profit and private sectors, with focus on monitoring and managing negative manifestations of geographic transformations and initiation of participants in land development.
-They can especially use their integrated view of mechanisms of geographic transformations of localities and regions, and the ability to critically assess insecurities in the pre-conditions of development policies and strategies
+- in non-profit and private sectors, with a focus on monitoring and management of positive and negative manifestations of geographic transformations, and on approaches to mobilize agents of change and local development.
+They can especially use their integrated view of mechanisms of geographic transformations of localities and regions, and the ability to critically assess uncertainties inherent to developmental policies and strategies,